About This Site

 From there, work your way through each of the four remaining goals in order until you've completed all of them.
 Beyond that, I offer the Continue the Journey section, where you can learn about additional steps to take in the ever-evolving world of digital security.

 This site is absolutely free for you to use.
 You can read through the entire guide and apply any actions that help you, all without spending any money.

-We also offer paid consultation, assessment, and training services, but this isn't necessary to complete the steps presented on the site.
+I also offer paid consultation, assessment, and training services, but this isn't necessary to complete the steps presented on the site.
 These services are intended for folks who would like to go deeper on any topic, would like help expanding these steps to their business, or would just like some coaching to work through these steps one-on-one.